PAFR2003/LesserSpaceNations/README.md

 >* DOB: 12/22/2270 (29-30)
 >* Born in Batumi, Autonomous Republic of Adjara, Georgia
 >* Once got convicted as a tax evader and sent to prison for 6 months.
 Later, she was given probation for a year, she was 22 at that time.
->* Owner and CEO of Akhali Samotkhe, a hotel company and brand but she went as a red light district worker before she was convicted as a tax evader.
+>* She is the CEO of Akhali Samotkhe, a hospitality company and hotel brand, formerly a red-light district worker
 >* Single, currently divorced to an unnamed man according to her interviews in Georgian national TV.
 >* Speaks Georgian and English.
 Has some knowledge in Armenian language.
 >* She was born in a poor family where she was the youngest of two siblings.